willdurand-edu/php-slides/src/common/02_the_php_syntax.md

     $class = 'Foo';
     $foo   = new $class();

-Getting the classname of an instance:
+Getting the class name of an instance:

     !php
     echo get_class($foo);